quiltdata/quilt/docs/advanced-features/event-driven-packaging.md

 1. A custom lambda fuction triggered by the `package-objects-ready` event processes the experiment files and generates a data package.
 Additional processing includes (but is not limited to):
-    - Decorating the data package with helpful additional files
+    - Decorating the data package with helpful additional files:
-        - `README.md`: Noting that the package was created by EDP and a lambda fuction, and validated with a [Quilt workflow](../advanced-features/workflows.md).
+        - `README.md`: Noting that the package was created by EDP, a custom lambda function, and validated with a [Quilt workflow](../advanced-features/workflows.md).
         - [`quilt_summarize.json`](../Catalog/VisualizationDashboards.md#quilt_summarize.json)
         - [`.quiltignore`](../advanced-features/.quiltignore.md)